Winter Pest Control Tips

 Protecting the safety of your family and the integrity of your home is incredibly important, even during the winter.
 Troublesome winter pests can move into your home or office, posing a health risk for occupants as well as an overall safety risk.
 The commercial and residential winter pest control services that we offer targets all pests, including those who are known to seek shelter in your home.
 In the event that you experience an infestation in your crawl space, professional crawl space restoration services may be needed to clean, sanitize, and protect the space from further damage.
 Our team is happy to provide you with a quote for this service, as well as our Top Rated Local® pest control services.

-Common Winter Pests in Oregon
+Common Winter Pests Our Area

 Mice and rats love coming indoors during the winter.
 This is usually because reliable sources of food have become scarce, and homes tend to have new cracks and crevices in them from building materials contracting with the cold.
 Seal any gaps where exterior plumbing enters your home, check the weatherstripping on doors and windows, and store food in tightly closed containers to avoid these furry pests.

 Cockroaches are incredibly resilient pests, and they haven’t survived our Pacific Northwest winters by luck.
 Although many roaches either die or go into a state of dormancy when temperatures dip below 50 degrees, German, Oriental, American, and brown-banded cockroaches move indoors to hunker down for the winter.
 Clean under and around your appliance frequently and keep food particles and moisture at bay to help ward off infestation.